Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 When a validator is selected to propose the next block, they must include at least two thirds of the precommits for the previous block in the form of validator signatures.
 Proposers who include more than two thirds receive a bonus proportional to the amount of additional precomits.
 This reward ranges from 1% if the proposer includes two thirds of the precommits to 5% if the proposer includes 100% of the precommits.
 If a proposer waits too long however, other validators may timeout and move on to the next proposer.
 This is why validators have to find a balance between wait time to get the most signatures and the risk of losing out on proposing the next block.
 This feature aims to incentivize non-empty block proposals, better networking between validators, and to mitigate censorship.

 **Example:** There are 10 validators with equal stake.
-Each has a 1% commission and 20% self-bonded Luna.
+Each has a 1% commission and 20% self-bonded Odis.
 If a successful block collects 1005 SDT in fees, and the proposer includes 100% of the signatures in their block, they will receive the full 5% bonus.

 Use this simple equation to find the reward $R$ for each validator: